nodejs/node-addon-api/README.md

 npm test --disable-deprecated
 ```

-To run the tests targeting a specific version of N-API run
+To run the tests targeting a specific version of Node-API run
 ```
 npm install
 export NAPI_VERSION=X
 npm test --NAPI_VERSION=X
 ```

-where X is the version of N-API you want to target.
+where X is the version of Node-API you want to target.

 ### **Debug**